-The West Virginia Prosecuting Attorneys Institute has also provided or arranged for instructors and training for numerous other state agencies or groups involved in the criminal justice system on an as needed or requested basis.
-In 2006, for instance, the Institute trained agencies or groups such as Worker's Compensation Investigators various law enforcement officers, West Virginia Sheriff's and the West Virginia Pubic Service Commission.
-In 2008 we trained the WV State Auditor's Securities Fraud Investigators.
-In 2016 we trained the State's Alcohol Beverage Control investigators.
-In 2019 we offered 48 hours of Law related training to 45 Department of Corrections Investigators.
-We foresee more training of this nature in the future.
+The Institute has also provided training for numerous state agencies or groups involved in the criminal justice system upon request.
+Since 2006 the Institute has trained Workers Compensation Investigators, various West Virginia Public Service Commission staff, the WV State Auditor's Securities Fraud Investigation Unit, the State's Alcohol Beverage Control Investigators, Magistrates, etc..
+In 2019 we offered 48 hours of law related training to 45 members of a newly formed Investigators unit within the Division of Corrections.
+More training of this nature is expected in the future.